zhaow-de/bumpsemver/README.md

 In addition, it is also possible to provide a tag message by using CLI `--tag-message TAG_MESSAGE`.
 Example usage:
 `bumpsemver --tag-name 'release-{new_version}' --tag-message "Release {new_version}" patch`

-If neither tag message or sign tag is provided, we use a `lightweight` tag in git.
+If neither tag message nor sign tag is provided, we use a `lightweight` tag in git.
 Otherwise, we utilize an `annotated` git tag.
 Read more about Git tagging [here](https://git-scm.com/book/en/v2/Git-Basics-Tagging).

 ##### `commit = (True | False)`